-The National Student Clearinghouse Total Completion Rate was selected as the College's graduation rate for measuring student achievement.
-This six-year graduation rate tracks both full-time and part-time FTIC students and includes the success of those who transfer to and graduate from other institutions.
+The IPEDS Graduation Rate (150%) was selected as the College's graduation rate for measuring student achievement.
+This six-year graduation rate tracks both full-time FTIC students and includes the success of those who earn a certificate or degree.